nightroman/Invoke-Build/README.md

 As a result, the script can be called from any PowerShell code simply as `Invoke-Build` and `Get-Help` should work.

-If you use the sources: they do not include *Invoke-Build.ps1-Help.xml*, get it with packages or build it using [Helps.ps1](https://github.com/nightroman/Helps).
+If you use the sources, they do not include *Invoke-Build.ps1-Help.xml*, get it with packages or build it using [Helps.ps1](https://github.com/nightroman/Helps).

 **Step 2:**